semantic-flow/sflo/documentation/mesh-resource.md

 - **[[Mesh nodes|mesh-resource.node]]** are extensible namespace containers:
 - **[[Mesh node components|mesh-resource.node-component]]** are terminal mesh resources:
   - Can be physically represented as folders or files
-    - Folder [[concept.intramesh-identifier]] are part of the namespace but cannot be extended beyond their own internal structure
+    - Folder [[concept.identifier.intramesh]] are part of the namespace but cannot be extended beyond their own internal structure
   - All files and folders within a component folder are considered to be part of the parent node

 **Folder-based components:**